Ritam10Bhowmick/SQL-pizza-sales-report/README.md

 # SQL-pizza-sales-report
  A detailed Pizza Sales Analysis report
+ Unveiling Pizza Perfection: A Data-Driven Analysis Calling all pizza enthusiasts and data lovers!
+I'm excited to share my latest project: a deep dive into pizza sales using SQL.

+This report delves into the delicious world of pizza preferences, revealing insights you can sink your teeth into!
+Here's a taste of what we discovered:

+Top-selling pizzas: Which pizza reigns supreme?
+The data will surprise you (or maybe not ;)) Category champions: Are veggie lovers or meat mavens the bigger spenders?
+Revenue by day: Is there a "prime pizza time" for orders?
+...and more!
+(Add a teaser about another interesting finding) This report not only satisfies your curiosity, but also provides valuable information for businesses to optimize their menus and marketing strategies.
 Basic:
 Retrieve the total number of orders placed.
 Calculate the total revenue generated from pizza sales.